 Kenwick Park

-Beach Bumz operates out of Canatara Park (beside the lifeguard shack) and at Kenwick Park in Bright’s Grove.
-They can be contacted in person at each location, by phone at 519-381-7176 / 1-855-383-7433 or on their Facebook page.
+Beach Bumz can be contacted in person at each location, by phone at 519-381-7176 / 1-855-383-7433, or on their Facebook page.

 Mike Weir Park

-Mike Weir Park is named after a world-famous golfer, born and raised in the Sarnia and Bright’s Grove area.
+Mike Weir Park is named after the world-famous golfer, born and raised in the Sarnia and Bright’s Grove area.
 It features beach access, a large sports field, a play area and jungle gym for kids, and a sheltered picnic area.
 It is also home to the Sarnia Cricket Club.

 Skate Parks and BMX Tracks